faceyspacey/react-universal-component/README.md

 **In Depth:**
 > All components can be classes/functions or elements (e.g: `Loading` or `<Loading />`)

 - `asyncComponent` in fact takes a `props` argument, which you can use to dynamically determine what to require.
 E.g: `(props) => import('/asyncComponents/'+props.page)`.
 This is called a "dynamic require."
 See Webpack's [lazy import mode](https://webpack.js.org/guides/code-splitting-async/#import-mode).
 This is very useful for userland HoCs.
 However there is an [issue with resolveWeak](https://github.com/webpack/webpack/issues/4993) being able to do the same. **@sokra** prioritized it, but please vote it up.
 For now you use `props` just for *async-only* components.
-Also, if you want to use the callback format with `require.ensure`, is here's how you do it:
+Also, if you want to use the callback format with `require.ensure`, here's how you do it:

 ```js
 (props, cb) => require.ensure([], require => cb(null, require('./Foo')))